wazuh/wazuh-documentation/source/cloud-service/your-environment/agents-without-internet.rst

    3. Select **Endpoints**.

-3. Create a new endpoint pointing to the endpoint service you requested to the Wazuh team.
+3. Create a new endpoint pointing to the endpoint service you requested from the Wazuh team.
 Keep in mind that the endpoint must be located in the same AWS Region as the endpoint service.
 For more information on AWS PrivateLink and VPC endpoints, see the  `AWS documentation <https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html#create-interface-endpoint>`_ .

 4. After the endpoint is created, Wazuh approves the connection and sends a notification when it is ready to use.

-5. You can now register your agent but replace the *WAZUH_MANAGER_IP* value, ``vpce-<aws-endpoint-id>.vpce-svc-<aws-service-id>.<region>.vpce.amazonaws.com``, with the endpoint's DNS.
+5. You can now register your agent but replace the *WAZUH_MANAGER_IP* value (``vpce-<aws-endpoint-id>.vpce-svc-<aws-service-id>.<region>.vpce.amazonaws.com``) with the endpoint's DNS.

    If the agents are located in a different region than your endpoint, use VPC Peerings to connect them to the endpoint service.